mistakster/throttle-proxy/README.md

 `*` = matches up with any combination of characters.
 `?` = matches up with any single character

+You may add artificial delay in ms to all responses.

+    throttle-proxy --delay 2000

 ### Defaults

  * port: 3128
  * incoming speed: 100000
  * outgoing speed: unlimited
  * throttle all requests
+ * no delay